mulondumuema/Django/README.md

 a model contains the essential fields and behaviours of the data you are storing django follows the **dry principle:** the goal is to define your data model in one place and automatically derive things from it.

+To use the app here, clone the repo, cd into the mysite directory, activate the environment with django then you can run the development server.
+Have fun!